How to Design a Self-Sufficient Tropical Permaculture Homestead

 Design works with gravity, rainfall patterns, and vegetation rather than pumps and constant infrastructure.

-6. Human movement and zoning
+6. Human Movement and Zoning

 One of the most overlooked aspects of homestead design is how people move through the space.